 Rotating webhooks certificates.
 Follow these steps to rotate your Linkerd webhooks certificates.

-Securing Your Cluster.
-Best practices for securing your Linkerd installation.
+Securing Linkerd Tap.
+Best practices for securing Linkerd's tap feature.

 Setting Up Service Profiles.
 Create a service profile that provides more details for Linkerd to build on.

 Traffic Shifting.
 Dynamically split and shift traffic between backends

 Troubleshooting.
 Troubleshoot issues with your Linkerd installation.